 When it comes times to build a pivot, Mensik relies on his North Bend-Morse Bluff roots to fill his crews, hiring several college-age NBC graduates to help erect the pivots.
 He said he can build a whole system in eight hours with a crew of five or six guys.

-Mensik and his wife of eight months, Courtney, live where he grew up southwest of Morse Bluff.
+Mensik, lives where he grew up southwest of Morse Bluff.
 Another perk of being the boss, he said, is allowing himself some time off to help his father Dan on the family farm.
 Someday, when Advanced Irrigation Systems has more employees, he would like to be more involved with the farm.
 Until then, his focus is on growing his business and building the Reinke brand in this area.
-Courtney Mensik says her husband is off to a good start after one year.

 As for other young businessmen who would like to follow Tyler Mensik’s lead, he would encourage them to grab opportunity when it comes knocking.